ash/raku-challenges/089/index.md

 Christmas time, and it’s time to talk to each and every one!
-It’s a great idea to approaches people by speaking their languages.
-In today’s post, let me demonstrate the working solutions of [the first problem of Week 89](https://perlweeklychallenge.org/blog/perl-weekly-challenge-089/#TASK1) of The Weekly Challenge in 22 different programming languages.
-It is a kind of continuation of my last year’s series ‘[A Language a Day](https://andrewshitov.com/2019/11/25/a-language-a-day-advent-calendar-2019/)’.
+It’s a great idea to approach people by speaking their languages.
+In today’s post, let me demonstrate a number of working solutions of [the first problem of Week 89](https://perlweeklychallenge.org/blog/perl-weekly-challenge-089/#TASK1) of The Weekly Challenge in 22 different programming languages.
+It is a kind of continuation of my last year’s Advent series ‘[A Language a Day](https://andrewshitov.com/2019/11/25/a-language-a-day-advent-calendar-2019/)’.

 # Problem

 The problem is to add up all the [GCD](https://en.wikipedia.org/wiki/Greatest_common_divisor)s of the series of unique pairs of numbers between `1` and `$N` including `$N`.

-For example, for the input number `100`, the summation chain should be
+For example, for the input number `100`, the summation chain is this one:

     GCD(1, 2) + GCD(1, 3) + GCD(1, 4) + ... + GCD(1, 99) + GCD(1, 100) +
     GCD(2, 3) + GCD(2, 4) + GCD(2, 5) + ... + GCD(2, 99) + GCD(2, 100) +
     ...
     ... + GCD(98, 100) + GCD(99, 100)

-The answer in this case is `13015`; it will be our password confirming that the person we speak to understood us clearly even in we spoke a foreign language.
+The answer for this case is `13015`; it will be our password that confirms that the person we speak to understood us clearly even if we spoke a foreign language.

 # Solutions

 The solutions are grouped into two parts.
 In the first group, either a built-in or a library function is used to compute the greatest common divisor.
 In the second group, the algorithm is implemented directly in the program.
 In each section, the solutions are listed in the order in which I solved them.

 All the programs can be run from the command line and accept the value of `$N` as the first parameter.
 If the number is missing, the default value `3` is used.
-The result of the program is always a single number, which is the answer.
-You can see how to run the program exactly in the comment at the beginning of each program.
+The result of the program is always a single number printed in the console.
+You can see instructions of how to run the program exactly in the comment at the beginning of each program.

 ## Using built-in or library functions for GCD